coherent-research/dcs-documentation/DCSUserGuide.md

 | DCSID | The DCS meter id for the included meter.
 Note that readings from the 1st register of this meter will be taken |
 | Heading | The column heading in the generated report.
 This can be any text |

-> Any other columns in the definition file and will be ignored for the purposes of generating the report.
+> Any other columns in the definition file will be ignored for the purposes of generating the report.

 An simple example would be: